-- Covariance is an extremely important concept in advanced statistics. - Indeed, there is a statistical method called Analysis of Covariance Structures that is one of the most widely used methodologies in Psychology and Education. - However, in its ability to convey information about the nature of a relationship between two variables, covariance is not particularly useful as a single descriptive statistic, and is not discussed much in elementary textbooks. - What is the problem with covariance?
+- Covariance is an extremely important concept in advanced statistics. - However, in its ability to convey information about the nature of a relationship between two variables, covariance is not particularly useful as a single descriptive statistic, and is not discussed much in elementary textbooks. - What is the problem with covariance?